YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 In an A->B replication configuration, at any given point there can be two possibilities:

-* A is ahead of B, that is A has updates which are not yet replicated to B.
+* A is ahead of B, that is, A has updates which are not yet replicated to B.

 * A and B are in sync.
 This happens where there are no new updates on A and all pending updates are replicated to B.

 The steps described in this section perform a switchover (A->B becomes B->A) under both these possibilities.
 When A is ahead of B, these steps generate a lost transaction file which must be applied to the new originating instance as soon as possible.
 The lost transaction file contains transactions which are were not replicated to B. Apply the lost transactions on the new originating instance either manually or in a semi-automated fashion using the M-intrinsic function $ZQGBLMOD().
 If you use $ZQGBLMOD(), perform two additional steps (mupip replicate -source -needrestart and mupip replicate -source -losttncomplete) as part of lost transaction processing.
 Failure to run these steps can cause $ZQGBLMOD() to return false negatives that in turn can result in application data consistency issues.

 First, choose a time when there are no database updates or the rate of updates are low to minimize the chances that your application may time out.
 There may be a need to hold database updates briefly during the switchover.
-For more information on holding database updates, refer to Instance Freeze section to configure an appropriate freezing mechanism suitable for your environment.
+For more information on holding database updates, refer to the `Instance Freeze section <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#instance-freeze>`_ to configure an appropriate freezing mechanism suitable for your environment.

 In an A→B replication configuration, follow these steps:

 On A:

 * Shut down the Source Server with an appropriate timeout.
-The timeout should be long enough to replicate pending transactions to the replicating instance but not too long to cause clients to conclude that the application is not available.
+The timeout should be long enough to replicate pending transactions to the replicating instance but not too long so as to cause clients to conclude that the application is not available.
 The YottaDB default Source Server wait period is up to 120 seconds.
 In most cases, the default wait period is sufficient.

 On B: